-We’re often asked by web site owners if they can put our stories on their site, but we’ve had to refuse such requests — until now!
-We’re very pleased to offer True-a-Day (TAD).
+I’m often asked by web site owners if they can put my stories on their site, but I had to refuse such requests until I came up with this: True-a-Day (TAD).

 By adding a single line of code on any page on your site, you can automatically show your visitors a new story every day.
 What a great way to get return visitors!
-With the default settings (plus centering), it looks like this:
+With the default settings, it looks like this:

 This is True®